JonnyDawe/arcgis-animate-markers-plugin/README.md

 ##### animationId _`optional`_

 The animationId parameter is an optional string value that specifies the ID of the animation.
 If an animated graphic with the same graphic and animationId already exists, it is returned instead of creating a new one.

+##### opacity _`optional`_

+The opacity parameter is an optional number value between 0 and 1 that specifies the initial opacity at which to create the animated symbol.
+If not specified, the opacity will match that of the parent layer.

+> **Note**
+>
+> - opacity is only supported for simple marker and picture symbols.

 ##### Animated Graphic _`returns`_